sumcash-project/docs/app/assets/docs/011-developers.md

 ### Compiling packages for Debian and Ubuntu

-As Sumcoin is made to run on range of platforms, from Amazon's server to low powered Raspberry Pi Debian is perfect OS platform for deploying Sumcoin nodes as it is renowned for multitude of supported hardware architectures as well as security and stability.
+As Sumcash is made to run on range of platforms, from Amazon's server to low powered Raspberry Pi Debian is perfect OS platform for deploying Sumcash nodes as it is renowned for multitude of supported hardware architectures as well as security and stability.

 For compilation of Debian packages we will be using `pbuilder` which is a automatic Debian Package Building system for personal development workstation environments.<sup>[3.1](#footnote-3.1)</sup> pbuilder aims to be an easy-to-setup system for auto-building Debian packages inside a clean-room environment, so that it is possible to verify that a package can be built on most Debian installations.
 The clean-room environment is achieved through the use of a base chroot image, so that only minimal packages will be installed inside the chroot.